 Prison overcrowding is one of the key contributing factors to poor prison conditions around the world.
 It is arguably the biggest single problem facing prison systems; its consequences can be life-threatening at worst and at best prevent prisons from fulfilling their proper function.

-Prisons in over 118 countries exceed their maximum occupancy rate, with 11 national prison systems at more than double their capacity.
+Prison systems in 121 countries and territories are operating above their official capacity, including 13 with levels higher than 250%.
 In 2020, many prison systems announced unprecedented mass releases of people in prison to reduce overcrowding and the risk of the transmission of COVID-19 in places of detention.

 The overuse of solitary confinement in prisons around the world is becoming an increasing concern.
 Some form of short-term isolation from the rest of the prison population is used almost everywhere as punishment for breaches of prison discipline.
 However, many states increasingly use solitary confinement routinely and for longer periods of time.
 There are major concerns for the physical and mental health of persons subjected to the practice.